donnamcmaster/mcw-debug-log/README.md

 In order to set the debug log and enable logging, this plugin must be run as a "must-use" plugin.
 To do this, place the mcw-debug-log.php file in a folder called "mu-plugins" in the wp-content directory, at the same level as the plugins folder.

-NOTE: We do note recommend putting any of the other files in the distribution into your mu-plugins folder.
+NOTE: We do not recommend putting any of the other files in the distribution into your mu-plugins folder.

-# Usage

-In order to set the debug log and enable logging, this plugin must be run as a "must-use" plugin.
-To do this, place the php file in a folder called "mu-plugins" in the wp-content directory, at the same level as the plugins folder.

 # Configuration